Introduction

 - Update the Server.

-By default, the Snap daemon is active on most Ubuntu server distributions.
-In any case, install it using the following command.
+By default, the Snap daemon is active on most Ubuntu server distributions, which allows you to easily install applications like NextCloud with Snap.
+If it's not already installed or active, you can enable it using the following command.

 $ sudo apt install snapd